joeldarl/quill-cms/README.md

 3. A **secret key** for json web token authetication needs to be added to the config folder.
 Rename the secret-template.json file to secret.json and add a key.

 4. Create your first admin user with `npm run register`.
 Subsequent users can be registered through the admin interface (/admin/register).

+5. To log in and access the admin interface in browser, go to /admin/login.